The Complete Uk lawn glossary

 Robbie's Take

 Zoysia is sometimes marketed as cold tolerant, and compared to Bermuda it is.
-But cold tolerant for a warm season grass still means dormant and brown for 5 to 6 months of a UK year.
-It's not a practical choice here.
+But it's not a practical choice for UK lawns.

 Robbie's Take